The DIY Debt Elimination Worksheet

-Are you feeling financial stress?
+Are you feeling the weight of financial stress?
 A 2017 report by the American Psychological Association (APA) found that 62 percent of Americans are stressed about money, whether it’s worrying about making ends meet or feeling bogged down by debt.

 With statistics such as nearly one in four Americans have no emergency fund, and as many as 73 percent of Americans will die in debt, it’s no wonder financial stress has been on the minds of so many Americans.